johnyu1234/Flask/README.md

 # Flask

-This is a flask backend server uses html and css
+This is a python program that uses flask as the backend.